Losilof39/glDoom/README.md

 1. Remove all unused code and make code more readable

 2. Write new OpenGL renderer
-   - Wrap all unsoppert OpenGL functions
+   - Wrap all unsupported OpenGL functions
    - Add shaders
    - Precache all vertex data in a pool
    - Add dynamic lights